Skip to main content

 externalId,name,description,dataSetExternalId,source,metadata.origin

-my_root_asset,SAP hierarchy,The root asset in the SAP hierarchy,ds_sap_assets,SAP,cdf-toolkit
+my_root_asset,SAP hierarchy,The root asset in the SAP hierarchy,ds_sap_assets,SAP,cognite-toolkit

 Groups

+Resource directory: auth/ API documentation: Groups The group configuration files are stored in the module’s auth/ directory.
+You can have one or more groups in a single YAML file.
+The filename must end with Group, for example, my_group.Group.yaml.
 The name field is used as a unique identifier for the group.
 If you change the name of the group manually in CDF, it will be treated as a different group and will be ignored by the Cognite Toolkit.
+Example group configuration:

 name: 'my_group'